NAMI Sonoma County Warmline: Free Mental Health Information, Support & Referrals

-The Warmline is a non-crisis helpline operating Monday to Friday, 9 AM to 7 PM, excluding holidays.
-Knowledgeable and compassionate NAMI staff members and volunteers respond to Warmline calls, emails, text messages or requests for live chats.
-While they are not licensed mental health professionals, they are trained to provide information, resources, caring attention and non-judgmental support.
+The Warmline is a non-crisis helpline operating Monday to Friday, 9 AM to 7 PM, and Saturdays, 10 AM to 12 Noon, excluding holidays.
+While not a crisis line or a chat line, NAMI staff members and volunteers respond to incoming Warmline calls, emails, text messages and requests for live chats.

-Answering questions related to mental illness, treatment options, recovery strategies and crisis management, the Warmline is here to help with challenges that arise for individuals living with mental illness — and their family members and loved ones.
-The Warmline can also provide local resource referrals and short-term problem solving related to mental health.
+Our Warmline has developed an extensive resource guide to assist those who contact us.By answering questions related to mental illness, treatment options, recovery strategies and mental health crisis planning, the Warmline is here to help with challenges that may arise for individuals living with mental illness — and their family members and loved ones.

 How to Contact the Warmline

 - Email firstname.lastname@example.org

 - Send a text message to 866-960-6264 (standard SMS charges apply)

 - Visit us at 182 Farmers Lane, Suite 202, Santa Rosa CA 95402

 Is there a cost to use the Warmline?